wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Minor layout changes in the forms edit page
+* We now explicitly set the form submission url

 = 1.3.9 =
 * Slight changes to the base CSS to be more compatible with some special themes